 A: A brand-new employee should be completely trained on HIPAA Privacy and Security before they ever answer the phone or view a patient record.
-One is trained, an employee should receive the HIPAA privacy and security training at least annually.
+Once trained, an employee should receive the HIPAA privacy and security training at least annually.

 A: The Office of Inspector General has set a precedent by allowing a 5 to 15% discount when services are paid upfront at the time of service.
 However, when a third-party payer is involved, this discount must also be passed on to a third-party payer.
 Because this is often done incorrectly, it could be an unnecessary source of risk in your practice.

-A: A security risk analysis is required by the Department of Health and Human Services.
-It is an internal evaluation of all of the multiple venues that you may use to store or exchange electronic protected health information.
-This analysis requires you to document that you have evaluated the security of each software and hardware mechanisms used for patients’ health information purposes.
-It also requires you to document that you had taken steps to correct any weaknesses or vulnerabilities that you discovered.
+A: A security risk assessment or analysis is required by the Department of Health and Human Services.
+It is a detailed internal evaluation of all of the multiple systems that you may use to store or exchange electronic protected health information.
+This analysis requires you to evaluate and document the level of risk for each device or application used for patients’ health information purposes.
+It also requires you to document steps you have taken to correct any weaknesses or vulnerabilities that you discovered.

 A: Regardless of whether you do your billing on paper or with electronic claims, you are responsible for your patients’ confidential health information and therefore must have a up to date HIPAA compliance program active in your office.
-This means your employees must all have an annual training.
-This also means that you have a Manual that is updated on a regular basis which includes a security risk analysis.
+We recommend that you reach out to a KMC University Specialist to complete a HIPAA Risk Assessment in order to determine what areas need consideration or improvement when it comes to HIPAA Compliance.